-Hazing is a crime punishable by the State of New Jersey. § 2C:40-3.
-Hazing
+§ 2C:40-3 Hazing.

-- a) A person is guilty of hazing, if, in connection with initiation of applicants to or members of a student or fraternal organization, whose membership is primarily students or alumni of the organization or an institution of higher education, the person knowingly or recklessly: - 1.
-Causes, coerces, or otherwise induces another person to commit an act that violates federal or State criminal law; - 2.
-Causes, coerces, or otherwise induces another person to consume any food, liquid, alcoholic liquid, drug or other substance which subjects the person to a risk of emotional or physical harm or is otherwise deleterious to the person's health; - 3.
-Subjects another person to abuse, mistreatment, harassment, or degradation of a physical nature, including, but not limited to, whipping, beating, branding, excessive calisthenics, or exposure to the elements; - 4.
-Subjects another person to abuse, mistreatment, harassment, or degradation of a mental or emotional nature, including, but not limited to, activity adversely affecting the mental or emotional health or dignity of the individual, sleep deprivation, exclusion from social contact, or conduct that could result in extreme embarrassment; - 5.
-Subjects another person to abuse, mistreatment, harassment, or degradation of a sexual nature; or - 6.
-Subjects another person to any other activity that creates a reasonable likelihood of bodily injury to the person.
+- 1. - a.
+A person is guilty of hazing, if, in connection with initiation of applicants to or members of a student or fraternal organization, whose membership is primarily students or alumni of the organization or an institution of higher education, the person knowingly or recklessly: - (1) causes, coerces, or otherwise induces another person to commit an act that violates federal or State criminal law; - (2) causes, coerces, or otherwise induces another person to consume any food, liquid, alcoholic liquid, drug or other substance which subjects the person to a risk of emotional or physical harm or is otherwise deleterious to the person's health; - (3) subjects another person to abuse, mistreatment, harassment, or degradation of a physical nature, including, but not limited to, whipping, beating, branding, excessive calisthenics, or exposure to the elements; - (4) subjects another person to abuse, mistreatment, harassment, or degradation of a mental or emotional nature, including, but not limited to, activity adversely affecting the mental or emotional health or dignity of the individual, sleep deprivation, exclusion from social contact, or conduct that could result in extreme embarrassment; - (5) subjects another person to abuse, mistreatment, or degradation of a sexual nature; or - (6) subjects another person to any other activity that creates a reasonable likelihood of bodily injury to the person.